Dijkpoort

 The Dijkpoort is a 14th-century citygate in Hattem, the Netherlands.
 In 1908, the gate was restored in order to house the archives of Hattem under the direction of the city archivist F.A.
 Hoefer.
+Nowadays someone lives in the right tower.

 It is the only remaining city gate of Hattem, and it was refurbished and partially reconstructed by the architect Pierre Cuypers.
 A wall walk and corner turrets were added which are recognizable by the different colors of the stones.

 Outside of the city beyond this gate, another "front gate" was formerly located with two round towers.
 A small piece of city wall is still standing that connected the two, where shooting holes for cannon and arquebus can be seen.